About Hydrant

 Where to Buy + Cost

-You can buy Hydrant off their website for $35 for a 30 pack, which comes out to $1.17 per packet.
-They also offer a subscribe and save option with a price of $30 per month for a 30 pack.
+You can buy Hydrant from their website for $35 for a 30-pack, which equals $1.17 per packet.
+They also offer a subscription option at $30 monthly for a 30-pack.

 How does Hydrant Stack Up with its Competition?